-Craft the Presentation
+Craft the presentation

 4. It’s not just the work you’ve done – it’s how you present it

 “An average execution that is beautifully presented can take that project to a higher level, whereas an amazing project poorly presented will lose a lot of its impact and value.
 It’s almost like fashion shoots.
 If someone is advertising shoes, they will have a model, great setting, and great light, and a lot of times you will barely notice the product because the whole composition is what ultimately ends up captivating you.
 It is common to find young designers using blank images from image banks or anywhere on the internet and pasting their artwork on them.
 No, if you are going to put a graphic on a T-shirt, buy a T-shirt on which your artwork will look best, find an interesting place to shoot it, a friend that will wear it for you, get the right light and then take a photo to create your own thing.
-A lot of the presentations on Behance have probably taken as much time and effort than the actual design of the piece.”
+A lot of the presentations on Behance have probably taken as much time and effort as the actual design of the piece.”

-Perfecting the Post
+Perfecting the post

 5. To show the creative process or not?

-“A lot of times the process and steps involved in a project are interesting only if it was really complicated and detailed.
+“A lot of times, the process and steps involved in a project are interesting only if it was really complicated and detailed.
 If your project requires a lot of hands-on skill, like drawing a complex illustration that you may turn into vector and into a brand icon for example, or if you are developing a laborious project that implies multiple stages of production or several participants involved in it, showing the making of it will add value to the project.
 Otherwise, I’d just show the final result.”